Are you aware of my research via Ulster?

 The National Archives of Ireland last year also developed a website to help family historians trace their Irish ancestry.

 I still have no idea of the maiden names of my Ulster great-great-grandmothers, though.
 All I know is that one was born around 1823 and the other was born around 1842.

 My Antrim great grandmother and great-grandmothers could not read or write in English, or any other language.
 I am not sure what they thought, if anything, about the Irish Home Rule movement.
-They had no education, no political power and no access to wealth.

 My paternal grandfather and his forebears were born in the United Kingdom of Great Britain and Ireland.
 I am an Irish citizen by descent through my grandfather though my name is not yet on the Foreign Births Register.

 If at least one of your parents, grandparents or great-grandparents was born in Ireland, including Northern Ireland, you may be entitled to register as an Irish citizen, too.
 You will then be able to travel on an Irish passport.